-Capital expenditure for the financial year amounted to £14.706 million including loans to the Council's housing company and REFCUS spend.
-This leaves £10.429 million in fixed asset transactions summarised as follows:
+Capital expenditure for the financial year amounted to £19.081 million including loans to the Council's housing company and REFCUS spend.
+This leaves £12.227 million in acquisitions of fixed asset.
+The value of our Property, Plant and Equipment Assets is £215.748 with movements summarised as follows:

-The Council's Capital Programme has supported continued investment in the Housing stock (both new build and enhancement), seen completion of the new Refuse Depot and seven income generating industrial workshops at Metheringham and loan financing to Lafford Homes Ltd, the Council's wholly owned housing company.
+The Council's Capital Programme has supported continued investment in the Housing stock (both new build and enhancement), seen continued investment into the Council's refuse fleet and loan financing to Lafford Homes Ltd, the Council's wholly owned housing company.